xMartin/grouptabs/README.md

 To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.9 (for debugging or creating an optimized build use the source distribution).

+You can use bower to install the Dojo packages.

 Your `js/` directory should look like this:

 ```